 “I went into the law to try to make a difference in the world.
 What I love about representing whistleblowers is very similar to what I loved about being an Assistant U.S. Attorney: the ability to have a meaningful role in important conflicts, policy questions, and human endeavors, and to try to bring some reason and compassion – and maybe even some humor – into complex and difficult situations.”

-Bob Thomas been practicing law since 1986 and for the last sixteen years has been representing whistleblowers with his friend, colleague, and co-founder, Suzanne Durrell.
+Bob Thomas has been practicing law since 1986 and for the last nineteen years has been representing whistleblowers with his friend, colleague, and co-founder, Suzanne Durrell.
 Mr. Thomas and Ms. Durrell have been recognized throughout the country as a formidable team.
 They combine deep technical expertise in the False Claims Act and other whistleblower laws with sound litigation instincts and the seasoned judgment that comes from a combined seventy years of experience in handling complex legal matters in both the civil and criminal arenas.
-Mr. Thomas and Ms. Durrell were named the 2017 Lawyers of the Year by the Taxpayers Against Fraud Education Fund for their successful “careers devoted to fighting fraud.”
+Bob Thomas and Suzanne Durrell were named the 2017 Lawyers of the Year by the Taxpayers Against Fraud Education Fund for their successful “careers devoted to fighting fraud.”

 “Bob was personally committed to me as the client, and to the case, throughout the eight years of our journey.
 He was an effective leader – transparent, supportive, optimistic, decisive, and acting with unfailing integrity.
 We had, and have, the highest level of trust and respect for each other.” – Mike Mullen